 Are a friend, family or carer of someone who’s considering where to study: You’re very welcome to come along and experience the day.

-Need an affordable university experience: Our typical cost of university accommodation starts at £125 per week (2022/23 prices).
-This includes heating and water.BOOK YOUR PLACE
+Need an affordable university experience: Our typical cost of university accommodation starts at £156 per week.
+This includes heating and water (see accommodation pages for details).BOOK YOUR PLACE

 WHAT CAN I DO?